If you’re arranging team-building exercises for just a handful of employees, be grateful! They’re...

 7. Learn how to do recognition right

 Recognition that is specific, authentic, and right on time is like fertilizer for positivity and motivation.
-Form an employee recognition program that includes surveys and information-gathering to help personalize recognition.
+Form an employee recognition program that includes surveys and information-gathering to personalize recognition.

 We have tons of employee motivation ideas that involve recognition, and you can start with this list of 40 examples.